joelmrcdo/joelmrcdo.github.io/README.md

 ## Project Goals

 - Document and experiment with trading strategies.
-- Provide example notebooks and reusable Python modules in `src/`.
 - Publish the blog with GitHub Pages.

 ## Getting Started